-- Administrative principles and practices, including goal setting, program development, implementation, and evaluation, and supervision of staff, either directly or through subordinate levels of supervision. - Public agency budgetary, contract administration, Town-wide administrative practices; and general principles of risk management related to the functions of the assigned area. - Organizational and management practices as applied to the analysis and evaluation of projects, programs, policies, procedures, and operational needs; principles and practices of municipal government administration. - Principles and practices of public services program development, maintenance, and management in a municipal setting. - Principles and techniques of capital improvement design, funding, and long-term maintenance. - Methods, materials, and techniques used in the construction of public works projects. - Applicable Federal, State, and local laws, codes, and regulations. - Principles and practices of employee supervision, including work planning, assignment, review and evaluation, and the training of staff in work procedures. - Technical, legal, financial, and public relations problems associated with the management of public services programs. - Methods and techniques for writing and presentations, contract negotiations, mediation and arbitration, business correspondence, and information distribution; research and reporting methods, techniques, and procedures. - Record keeping principles and procedures. - Modern office practices, methods, and computer equipment. - Computer applications related to the work. - English usage, grammar, spelling, vocabulary, and punctuation. - Techniques for dealing effectively with the public, vendors, contractors, and Town staff, in person and over the telephone. - Techniques for effectively representing the Town in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations. - Techniques for providing a high level of customer service to public and Town staff, in person and over the telephone.
+- Administrative principles and practices, including goal setting, program development, implementation, and evaluation and supervision of staff, either directly or through subordinate levels of supervision. - Public agency budgetary, contract administration, town-wide administrative practices, and general principles of management related to the functions of the assigned area. - Organizational and management practices as applied to the analysis and evaluation of projects, programs, policies, procedures, and operational needs; principles and practices of municipal government administration. - Theories, principles, and practices of waste management, code enforcement; evaluating alternatives and making sound recommendations. - Applicable Federal, State, and local laws, codes, court decisions, and regulations, including administrative and departmental policies concerning the operation of a municipal services department. - Principles and practices of employee supervision, including work planning, assignment, review and evaluation, and the training of staff in work procedures. - Technical, legal, financial, and public relations problems associated with the management of municipal services programs. - Methods and techniques for writing and presentations, contract negotiations, mediation and arbitration, business correspondence, and information distribution; research and reporting methods, techniques, and procedures. - Record keeping principles and procedures. - Modern office practices, methods, and computer equipment. - Computer applications related to the work. - English usage, grammar, spelling, vocabulary, and punctuation. - Techniques for dealing effectively with the public, vendors, contractors, and Town staff, in person and over the telephone. - Techniques for effectively representing the Town in contacts with governmental agencies, community groups, and various business, professional, educational, regulatory, and legislative organizations. - Techniques for providing a high level of customer service to public and Town staff, in person and over the telephone.